Back to Top

 Whether it’s plates, cups, snow globes, or other fragile items for shipping, you’ll want to try and minimize as much empty space as you can.

-Stack the bubble-wrapped plates together and then wrap them with large bubble wrap (1/2” bubble wrap) with the bubbles facing in.
-Remember that the right size bubble wrap is important!
-Tape the ends of the bubble wrap so the plates stay together.
-You may need to trim the ends of the big bubble wrap sheet if there is excess material (which you can save for later needs!)
+Stack the bubble-wrapped plates together and then wrap them with large bubble (1/2” bubble) with the bubbles facing in.
+Remember that the right size bubble is important!
+Tape the ends of the bubble so the plates stay together.
+You may need to trim the ends of the big bubble sheet if there is excess material (which you can save for later needs!)

 3. Use Stretch Film